-The deposit is located approximately 1.5km north of the historic Wirlong workings and is hosted in a N-S striking, moderate to steeply west dipping (~65 degrees) sequence of interfingering sediments and volcanics that exhibit open to locally tight parasitic folds.
+Wirlong is located about 1.5km north of historic workings and is hosted in a N-S striking, moderate to steeply west dipping (~65o) sequence of interfingering sediments and volcanics that exhibit open to locally tight parasitic folds.
 The sediments comprise massive to locally laminated quartz-rich sandstones and interbedded shale, siltstone and sandstone turbidites of the Shume Formation.
 The volcanics comprise massive, porphyritic, flow-banded and auto-brecciated rhyolite of the Shuttleton Rhyolite Member.
 Soft sediment deformation, intense hydrothermal alteration, local hyaloclastites and peperitic margins are indicative of the rhyolite being emplaced as a very high-level sill into wet, semi-consolidated sediments.
-Age dating of the Shuttleton Rhyolite Member by Walternberg et al (2016) suggests an age of 421.9 +/- 2.7Ma for the rhyolite which is consistent with the sequence forming during late Silurian to Early Devonian rifting related to the formation of the Cobar Super Basin.
+Age dating of the Shuttleton Rhyolite Member by Waltenberg et al (2016) suggests an age of 421.9 +/- 2.7Ma for the rhyolite which is consistent with the sequence forming during late Silurian to Early Devonian rifting related to the formation of the Cobar Super Basin.
 Field observations and younging data from drill core have delineated a westward-younging sequence that is bound to the east by the major N-S striking Woorara Fault.

-Peel believes the deposit is hosted within a NW-SE striking fault known locally as the John Owen Fault.
+Wirlong is primarily hosted within a NW-SE striking fault zone (John Owen Fault) which is host to the high-grade MBX domain and is surrounded by a halo of stockwork copper mineralisation that remains spatially open.
 The John Owen Fault is observed at the surface by local gossanous float and as a series of isolated, massive quartz veins that range in thickness from <1m to over 10m.
 The fault has been mapped at the surface for a current strike length of over 1.3km and forms a conjugate structure set with a NE-SW striking fault that passes through the historic Wirlong shafts.
-Peel hypothesizes the faults formed during near E-W compression during basin inversion that gave rise to conjugate fault sets that are consistent with a Riedel shear model.
+Peel hypothesises the faults formed during E-W compression during basin inversion that gave rise to conjugate fault sets that are consistent with a Riedel shear model.

 Mineralisation at Wirlong is hosted in all lithologies and comprises massive to semi-massive breccia-fill and vein hosted chalcopyrite-pyrrhotite-pyrite (+/- arsenopyrite, sphalerite, galena).
-In the oxide zone azurite, malachite, chalcocite and smithsonite are locally abundant.
+In the oxide zone azurite, malachite, chalcocite and smithsonite are observed.
 Intense Fe-Mg chlorite alteration is spatially associated with chalcopyrite-rich mineralisation.
-Structural analysis indicates that movement along the John Owen Fault created local zones of dilation that facilitated the movement of mineralising fluids into pre-existing structures and fabrics such as faults, fractures and foliation.
+Structural analysis indicates that the intersection of the NW-SE striking John Owen Fault with the regional trending N-S orientation created local zones of dilation that facilitated the movement and emplacement of mineralising fluids into structures and faults (MBX domain) and fractures and foliation (Stockwork domains).

-Mineralisation forms a series of stacked, en-echelon style lenses that are hosted within and proximal to the John Owen Fault.
-The en-echelon style lenses increase in grade towards the east of the deposit which is theorized to reflect an increase in the interaction between the NW-SE striking John Owen Fault and the regional N-S striking Woorara Fault to the east.
-Mineralization remains open in all directions with WLDD040 (205m @ 1.4% Cu) drilled on the eastern-most section.
+Strong copper mineralisation is thought to form a series of stacked, en-echelon style lenses and stockwork mineralisation hosted within and proximal to the John Owen Fault.
+Mineralisation increases in intensity towards the east of the deposit which is theorised to reflect an increase in the interaction between the NW-SE striking John Owen Fault and the regional N-S striking Woorara Fault to the east.
+Stockwork mineralisation exists peripherally to the MBX domain and remains unconstrained by drilling.